mingjingtang/Word-Search/README.md

 - ramdom word board prblem, could solve by sign the number and letter directly, to avoid the problem.

 Deployment
-This project is available at: [https://useless-war.surge.sh] (https:// useless-war.surge.sh) 78
+This project is available at: https://mingjingtang.github.io/Word-Search/